brombal/ambient/README.md

 });

-// Listen to changes in the user value ambient.subscribe( state => {
+// Listen to changes in the user value ambient.on( state => state.user,            // Will respond to any changes in user properties state => {
     console.log(state.user);
-  },
+  }
-  state => state.user             // Will respond to any changes in user properties );
+);

 // Change the user's name.
 This will invoke the user subscription callback,